 Greece Gambling Regulation

 Gambling RegulationLocated in the southern part of the Balkan Peninsula, Greece is often considered the Cradle of Western Civilization, and rightfully so.
-The country has made significant contributions to various fields like mathematics, architecture, philosophy, medicine, art, literature, and astronomy.
-The impact of its rich heritage on western culture is impossible to deny.
+The country has made significant contributions to various fields such as mathematics, architecture, philosophy, medicine, art, literature, and astronomy.
+The impact of its rich heritage on Western culture is impossible to deny.

-The country’s gambling industry was subject to a state monopoly for over half a century, starting with the launch of the Greek Organization of Football Prognostics (OPAP) back in 1958.
-When online gambling started to gain prominence at the turn of the 21st century, Greece decided to impose a blanket ban on such activities in an attempt to battle organized crime and gambling-related harm.
+The country’s gambling industry was subject to a state monopoly for over half a century, starting with the launch of the Greek Organization of Football Prognostics (OPAP) in 1958.
+When online gambling started to gain prominence at the turn of the 21st century, Greece imposed a blanket ban on such activities in an attempt to battle organized crime and gambling-related harm.

 The local government lifted the ban in the wake of the 2008 global financial crisis and sold its remaining stake in OPAP.
-The company became private but still retained its monopoly over the local online gambling sector.
-After years of pressure from the European Union (EU), Greece finally decided to liberalize and reregulate its market, opening it to foreign competition in 2019.
+The company was privatized but retained its monopoly over the local online gambling sector.
+After years of pressure from the European Union (EU), Greece finally moved to liberalize and re-regulate its market, opening it to foreign competition in 2019.

 Laws That Govern the Greek Gambling Industry

-Law № 4002/2011 is the primary legislation that governs and regulates the gambling industry in Greece.
-It contains a legal definition of games of chance, describing them in Article 25 as those whose outcome relies either partially or fully on chance.
-Additionally, players must stake money or other assets of value on the outcomes to potentially get a fiscal gain.
-The legislation’s provisions are applicable to sports betting, amusement-skill games, gaming machines, and online casino games.
+Law № 4002/2011 is the primary piece of legislation that governs and regulates the gambling industry in Greece.
+It contains a legal definition of games of chance, explaining in Article 25 that these are games whose outcome depends either partially or entirely on chance.
+Additionally, players must stake money or other assets of value on the outcomes to potentially secure a financial gain.
+The legislation’s provisions apply to sports betting, amusement-skill games, gaming machines, and online casino games.

 Establishment of the Hellenic Gaming Commission